MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDeviceCollectionDirectMembershipRule.md

 ```

 ## DESCRIPTION

-The **Add-CMDeviceCollectionDirectMembershipRule** cmdlet adds a direct membership rule to a device collection.
+Use this cmdlet to add a direct membership rule to a device collection.
-A direct membership rule lets you explicitly choose the members of the device collection.
+A _direct_ membership rule lets you explicitly choose the members of the device collection.
+You can't add membership rules to default collections.
+Any collection that you target should have an ID that starts with the site code, not `SMS`.
+For more information, see [How to create collections in Configuration Manager](/mem/configmgr/core/clients/manage/collections/create-collections).

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).